UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 ```

 The two Gum Creek populations (1996 & 2012) clearly showed differences to the outgroup, however a strong "tail" was noted for some of the 2012 population along PC2.
+Samples were assigned to groups using *k*-means clustering (*k = 3*), with 1996 and 2012 samples further identified within their common cluster.

-The samples forming this tail (i.e. PC2 > 5 & PC3 < 0 ) were identified and the collection region for these samples was investigated, using the GPS collection point.
+The samples classified as forming this tail were identified and the collection region for these samples was investigated, using the GPS collection point.
-The vast majority were found to come from the central collection region, and this sub-population was added to the PCA plot.
+The vast majority were found to come from the central collection region, and this sub-population was added to the PCA plot, based on the initial *k*-means clustering.